This post is part two in our Battlecards 101 Series. Click here to read part one.

 Gather Constant Feedback

 If you aren’t gathering and incorporating feedback into your battlecards, then the usage of them will slowly drop off.
-Sales reps will often hear things in the field that won’t make it onto your battlecards, so giving them the ability to comment directly (not make a change themselves!) is extremely useful to making sure the battlecard is accurate.
+Sales reps will often hear things in the field that won’t make it onto your battlecards, so giving them the ability to comment directly (not make a change themselves!) is extremely useful to making sure the battlecard is up to date.
 You’ll also want to gather feedback on whether or not a certain talking point or piece of information on the battlecard is actually effective—if something is not resonating with prospects, hearing that from sales reps will help you make the necessary changes.
 Showing sales reps that you value their feedback will go a long way in driving adoption of your battlecards.

 The adoption of battlecards is just as important as their creation—before you even put a sentence on a battlecard, you’ll want to have an adoption plan in place to ensure that your battlecards become a powerful tool for your sales organization.